Virginia Tech® home

 3rd Spring BIT 5484 Cognitive Computing for Smart Service Systems

-Virginia Tech's Master of Information Technology program has dual degree options with both the Evening Master of Business Administration and the Online Master of Business Administration programs, allowing students to earn two top-ranked graduate degrees in a compressed time frame and at a lower cost by double-counting up to five courses towards the Evening MBA program and up to two courses towards the Online MBA.
+The VT-MIT program has dual degree options with both the Evening Master of Business Administration and the Online Master of Business Administration programs, allowing students to earn two top-ranked graduate degrees in a sequential, but compressed period and at a lower cost by double-counting up to 5 courses towards the Evening MBA program and up to 2 courses towards the Online MBA.

-All degree programs are designed to meet the needs of working professionals, offering students the flexibility to contribute and grow professionally and in the classroom while in the program —and as a substantially more marketable leader tomorrow.
+The MBA + MIT degree programs are designed to meet the needs of working professionals, offering students the flexibility to contribute and develop professionally and in the classroom —becoming a more marketable leader tomorrow.

 Read our Double Your Success in Today's Digital Business with a Dual Degree article to learn more about the need for a diverse skill set in today's business environment and the benefits of Virginia Tech's Evening MBA + MIT option.